What Is The Best Vegan Creatine? Top 5 Plant-Based Supplements Reviewed

 Fortunately, vegan creatine now exists to help support your exercise goals while sticking to an ethical lifestyle…

-But there is a key step to identifying REAL vegan creatine, because some apparently plant-based options actually contain animal products (!).
+But there is a key step to identifying REAL vegan creatine, because some "apparently" vegan friendly options actually contain animal products (!).

 More on this in a bit...